brontosaurusrex/brontosaurusrex.github.io/_posts/2017-03-30-the-secret-ingredient-to-photorealism.md

 Not sure if there is any difference compared to rendering to fullrange exr and doing post in modern photoshop/gimp (What I have been doing till now).

+pro

+> mike pan on March 17, 2017 7:15 pm

+> That's correct.
+Filmic doesn't operate on the 32bit data (exrs are always saved in a linear format).
+It's a LUT for crunching the HDR scene data into 8bit images.
+In theory you wouldn't use filmic until you are done with all your compositing and vfx.

+slightly con

 > Ben Kai • a month ago

 > You've been able to open exr's in Photoshop for a while now, though it's been a long fight with one of their lead engineers for a while now with regard to how it implements alpha channels.
 We finally managed to get them to do the right thing but it was like pulling teeth.